Fischer19/GPT2-commonsense/README.md

 To use the defaut generation setting:
 ```
+cd language-modeling/
 bash generation_script.bash
 ```
-The generation results will be saved in `./language_modeling/results/test_model_conceptnet.txt`
+The generation results will be saved in `./language-modeling/results/test_model_conceptnet.txt`

 To use customized generation setting, please run:
 ```